Product Requirements Document

 R-1: Artifact-type catalog.
 HELIX ships templates, prompts, and metadata for every activity in the seven-activity loop.
 Each artifact type carries a template (markdown skeleton), a prompt (authoring guidance), quality criteria, and an example.

-R-2: Authority-ordered relationships.
-Every artifact type declares its position in the authority order.
+R-2: Authority-hierarchy relationships.
+Every artifact type declares its position in the artifact authority hierarchy.
 Higher-level artifacts govern lower-level ones; conflicts resolve up.

-R-3: Alignment skill.
-A single skill, deployable to any runtime that can read and write markdown, takes an artifact root path plus an optional intent and produces: (a) a structured alignment report listing gaps, drift, and contradictions in the governing artifacts; (b) a plan describing the artifact updates needed to close them, ordered by authority.
+R-3: Routing skill.
+A single skill, deployable to any runtime that can read and write markdown, routes a user’s intent to HELIX-owned workflow modes for a project artifact graph.
+The skill must support alignment as a core mode: given an artifact root plus optional intent, it produces: (a) a structured alignment report listing gaps, drift, and contradictions in the governing artifacts; (b) a plan describing the artifact updates needed to close them, ordered by authority.

 R-4: Runtime-neutral content.
 The catalog and skill body contain no references to specific runtime commands, file layouts, or runtimes beyond the minimal “read markdown, write markdown, search files” contract.

 R-5: Methodology specification.
-A runtime-neutral specification document defines the authority order, the seven-activity loop, the artifact-type schema, and the alignment skill contract.
+A runtime-neutral specification document defines the artifact authority hierarchy, the seven-activity loop, the artifact-type schema, and the routing skill contract.
 New runtime consumers can implement HELIX compliantly from this spec alone.

 R-6: Self-application.
 HELIX’s own development artifacts in docs/helix/